websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 - `ddm.form.field.type.display.order`: set an integer or floating point value to determine where the field is displayed in the Form Builder sidebar.
 Fields with the same value are ordered randomly.
 - `ddm.form.field.type.icon`: decide which icon type to use for your field.
 Choose any [Clay Icon](https://clayui.com/docs/components/icon.html).
 - `ddm.form.field.type.label`: provide the language key for the label text.
 Make sure the translated value is defined in the `Language.properties` file.
-- `ddm.form.field.type.name`: provide the language key for the field name.
-Make sure the translated value is defined in the `Language.properties` file.
+- `ddm.form.field.type.name`: provide the field type identifier.
+This is used to identify the field internally and in other components.

 The `getModuleName` method passes the `Slider.es.js` file path to the `NPMResolver` service.